North Atlantic heatwave could be catastrophic for fish stocks, scientists warn

 “If conditions in the North Atlantic stay hot, similar catastrophes may be on the horizon.”

-The MCS is concerned that a combination of warming oceans and poor international management will lead to a crash in fish stocks that would put thousands of people out of work.
+The MSC is concerned that a combination of warming oceans and poor international management will lead to a crash in fish stocks that would put thousands of people out of work.

 Dr Olav Sigurd Kjesbu, of the Institute of Marine Research in Norway, said: “We know these pelagic fish stocks are sensitive to temperature changes.